nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :information_source: This symbol represents important information

-:exclamation: This symbol represents warnings
+:exclamation: This symbol represents warnings or cautions

-:bulb: This symbol represents additional information
+:bulb: This symbol represents additional information such as tips

 --------------------------------------------------------------------------------------------------------------------